 Handshake - Shaking hands with the left hand and make the GS sign with the right hand.
 The left hand is nearest to the heart and signifies friendship.

 Friendship circle - The unbroken chain of friendship.
 Girl Scouts stand in a circle crossing their right arms over their left, and clasping hands with their friends on both sides.
-Girl Scout Out - fun way to end a meeting, girls are in the friendship circle, each girl spells a letter until one gets to O, the O is the out.
-That girl in turn raises her arms still clasping hands, turning to the right and out of the circle.
-The next girl begins again with the G until the last girl is left as the winner.
+Great way to end a meeting.